dantheman454/habit_app/docs/mindmap/er_diagram.md

-# Habit App Database ER Diagram
+# Task/Event App Database ER Diagram

 This document captures the current relational structure of the SQLite database used by the server (`data/app.db`).
 It reflects `apps/server/database/schema.sql`.